keithmburu/courses/2021-compling/hw/hw4_text_classification.md

 ## Assignment

 Write a report in Markdown or LaTeX which addresses the following.
 It should be written in complete, reasonably grammatical English, and it should be formatted correctly.
-Otherwise, points will be deducted.
+Otherwise, points will be deducted.Use the IMDB dataset.

 Analyze (1) the amount of time required to train, e.g., how well/stably/quickly it learns and converges (use graphs), and (2) the accuracy.
 You should also include non-recurrent results as a baseline.
 Also try changing the vocabulary size and using dropout.
 The easiest way to do this for this assignment is to check the accuracy at checkpoints.